 (a) Independent, professional "as-is" and "to-be-developed" appraisals are required for all multifamily rental housing developments being considered for mortgage financing by the Authority.
 This requirement may be modified in the Authority's discretion for developments of fifteen (15) apartments or less, and/or to waive the requirement for "as-is" appraisals for developments with zero land cost (donated properties, etc.) or long-term ground leases where no site acquisition costs will be incurred.
+The Authority may require appraisals when financing non-amortizing CHFA debt or restructures or other special situations.

 (b) The Authority shall commission an appraisal from an approved list of appraisers developed and maintained by the Authority.
 The applicant shall make full payment for the appraisal(s), in advance, which payment is nonrefundable should the applicant's financing proposal not be approved by the Authority.
 The appraisal shall be prepared according to industry standards and within contract terms established by the Authority.
+The Authority may accept another lender's appraisal in certain circumstances such as tax credit deals that are not financed with CHFA Tax-Exempt Bonds.